cortex-command-community/Cortex-Command-Community-Project-GUI-Editor/README.md

 2. Follow the [CCCP Source Repository Windows Build Instructions](https://github.com/cortex-command-community/Cortex-Command-Community-Project-Source#windows-build-instructions) on copying libraries into the **Data Repository**.

 3. Open `RTEGUI.sln`, choose the desired configuration and run the project.
 Build supports Visual Studio 2022 and 2019 (>=16.10) versions.
 Earlier versions are not supported due to lack of C++20 standard library features and conformance.

+4. The compiled executable will be located in the **Data Repository**.

 ***